plenigo/plenigo.github.io/pages/sdks/php/includes/checkout_plenigo_managed_products_php.md

 use plenigo\builders\CheckoutSnippetBuilder;
 use plenigo\models\ProductBase;

-// 1.Step: Configure the Java SDK: Provide the secret(e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj) and the company ID(e.g. 23NuCmdPoiRRkQiCqP9Q) from the plengio backend.
+// 1.Step: Configure the Java SDK: Provide the secret (e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj) and the company ID (e.g. 23NuCmdPoiRRkQiCqP9Q) from the plengio backend.
 $secret = 'Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj'; // The secret key of your specific company.
-$companyId = '23NuCmdPoiRRkQiCqP9Q'; // The company id of your specific company.
+$companyId = '23NuCmdPoiRRkQiCqP9Q'; // The company ID of your specific company.
 \plenigo\PlenigoManager::configure($secret, $companyId);

 // 2.Step: Set the product id.